 - Visual Impairment Team

-- Initial consultation with your child’s teacher who will then speak to SENCO.
+- Initial consultation with your child’s teacher who will then consult with the SENCO

 - SENCO will advise next steps and make referrals as necessary